Frequently Asked Questions

 No, you are not tied in to any minimum term contracts with USKA but we ask that you give us 30 days written notice before cancelling any direct debit mandates with us.
 Any payments due within that 30 day cancellation period must be honoured and paid before your account can be closed.

 For a perspective student who has had no previous martial arts experience we would encourage them to start off on a beginners technical kickboxing class which are held four times a week on...
 Monday, Tuesday and Thursday evening at 7pm and a Saturday morning at 10am.
 These classes are suitable for 8 year old's and above.
 Our Female only beginners classes with a female Instructor can be found on a Thursday evening 6pm and a Sunday morning at 10am.
 These classes are suitable for 6 year old's and above.
 For our perspective younger students (4 years old and above) we have our USKA ninja’s classes as an introduction to martial arts.
 These classes can act as a stepping stone to the beginner’s classes and are a great way of building up gym confidence for younger minds.
-These are held four times a week on a Monday at 5pm and a Monday, Wednesday and Friday at 6pm.
+These are held seven times a week on a Monday, Wednesday and Friday at 5pm, a Monday, Wednesday and Friday at 6pm and a Saturday morning at 9am.
 To book on to any of the above classes please visit the Timetable page of our website.
 We ask if you are attending a class for the first time that you arrive at least 10 minutes before the session begins.
 You need to inform the instructor or gym staff of any medical issues or injuries that may inhibit your training in any way.